diggydude/retro-wifi/README.md

 * SD card breakout board

-* MAX3232-based breakout board with DE-9 or DB-25 connector
+* MAX3232 or similar RS-232 to TTL breakout board with DE-9 or DB-25 connector

 * Null modem cable (or normal serial cable and null modem adapter)